Tenemo/hadrondesign/README.md

 - add site manifest, theme color etc
 - fontawesome BLOAT :c import only used icons they said, tree-shaking they said, it'll be okay they said
 - hamburger after click border
+- how to play modal pop-up, GIF with example

 ### i18n
 - i18next-react